 Give your employees an opportunity to plant, maintain, and harvest from a company garden.
 Company gardens enhance sustainability, improve employee health and wellness, attract and retain high-quality candidates, give back to the local community, and garner positive press.

 Upload a photo of your company garden.

-Donate from your Employee Food Garden to a Local Food Bank (500 points)
+Donate from your Employee Food Garden to a Local Food Bank (500 points per donation)